-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Name of Each Exchange On Which Registered Common Stock, \$0.15 par value per share New York Stock Exchange Chicago Stock Exchange Preferred Stock Purchase Rights New York Stock Exchange Chicago Stock Exchange 6.25% Non-Cumulative Preferred Stock, Series A New York Stock Exchange Chicago Stock Exchange Securities registered pursuant to Section 12 e(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🔲 No 🔽 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes \( \bigcup \) No \( \bigcup \) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by ("the Exchange Act") during the preceding 12 months (or for such shorter period that the resubject to such filing requirements for the past 90 days.
-Yes V No L gistrant was required to file such reports) and (2) has been Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation s best of registrant's knowledge, in definitive proxy or information statements incorporated by this Form 10-K. Indicate by check mark whether the registrant has submitted electronically, every Interactive Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such short such files).
-Yes $\square$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated ficompany" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer $oxdot$ Accelerated filer $oxdot$ Non-accelerated filer $oxdot$ Smaller reporting company 🔲 Emerging growth company 🔲 If an emerging growth company, indicate by check mark if the registrant has elected not to unew or revised financial accounting standards provided pursuant to Section 13(a) of the Exc Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🔲 No 🔽 The aggregate market value of the registrant's common stock, \$0.15 par value per share, he business on June 30, 2018, was \$3.8 billion.1 eld by non-affiliates of the registrant as of the close of The number of shares outstanding of the registrant's common stock, \$0.15 par value per sh 71,878,667. are, as of the close of business on February 15, 2019, was In determining this amount, the registrant assumed that the executive officers and directors of the shall not be deemed to be conclusive for any other purposes. ne registrant are affiliates of the registrant.
+Securities registered pursuant to Section 12(b) of the Act: Name of Each Exchange Shares outstanding Title of Each Class/Trading Symbol On Which Registered February 14, 2020 Common Stock, \$0.15 par value per share (SF) New York Stock Exchange 69,531,294 Depository Shares, each representing 1/1,000th interest in a share of 6.25% Non-Cumulative Preferred Stock, Series A (SF PRA) New York Stock Exchange 6,000 Depository Shares, each representing 1/1,000th interest in a share of 6.25% Non-Cumulative Preferred Stock, Series B (SF PRB) New York Stock Exchange 6,400 Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined i n Rule 405 of the Securities Act.
+Yes 🗌 No 🔽 Indicate by check mark if the registrant is not required to file reports pursuant to Sect ion 13 or Section 15(d) of the Exchange A Act.
+Yes 🗌 No 🗸 Indicate by check mark whether the registrant (1) has filed all reports required to be f ("the Exchange Act") during the preceding 12 months (or for such shorter period that subject to such filing requirements for the past 90 days.
+Yes \bigvee No \Box Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regu best of registrant's knowledge, in definitive proxy or information statements incorpor this Form 10-K. Indicate by check mark whether the registrant has submitted electronically, every Inte Regulation S-T ($$232.405$ of this chapter) during the preceding 12 months (or for suc such files).
+Yes V No \Box Indicate by check mark whether the registrant is a large accelerated filer, an accelerat an emerging growth company.
+See the definitions of "large accelerated filer," "accele company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer \boxed{V} Accelerated filer $$ Non-accelerated filer $$ S maller reporting company 🔲  Emergi ng growth company 🔲 If an emerging growth company, indicate by check mark if the registrant has elected in new or revised financial accounting standards provided pursuant to Section 13(a) of for complying with any Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🔲 No √ The aggregate market value of the registrant's common stock, \$0.15 par value per sh business on June 30, 2019, was \$4.3 billion.1 are, held by non-affiliates of the registrar it as of the close of 1 In determining this amount, the registrant assumed that the executive officers and direct shall not be deemed to be conclusive for any other purposes. ors of the registrant are affiliates of the regis trant.
 Such assumptions